doomdagadiggiedahdah/blog/content/blog/bart-homeomorphism.md

 But this is still visual, it's not $mathy$ enough.
 Can we go further?
 Yes!

-### Return of the Invariant
+### Return of the Invariant (when graphs don't change)

-First, if these are the same graphs (just moved around):
+First, if these are the same graphs (just moved around, look at the colored arrows and where they connect to for proof)....
 - ![[Pasted image 20250701213449.png]] ![[Pasted image 20250701213510.png]]

 What are the mathematic properties that stay the same?
 And also, how am I supposed to feed either of these into an algorithm?
 Feed an image into a number algorithm?